-Our Emergency Departments (ED) looks after patients with serious, life-threatening conditions.
+Our Emergency Departments (ED) look after patients with serious, life-threatening conditions.

 The departments can get extremely busy, especially during winter and the peak of summer.
 Many people come to ED who could access more appropriate treatment through other healthcare professionals and services.
 Our team have to prioritise care for those who urgently need it most, meaning those with less urgent illness and injury can have a long wait to be seen.